Gary North (economist): Proposed "Christian theocratic" political and social order

 A 2011 article in The New York Times identified North as a central figure in Christian reconstructionism, the philosophy which advocates the institution of "a Christian theocracy under Old Testament law [as] the best form of government, and a radically libertarian one."
 North wrote: "I certainly believe in biblical theocracy."

 The article also described North as "the leading proponent of 'Christian economics,' which applies biblical principles to economic issues and the free market."
 North supported the abolition of the fractional-reserve banking system and a return to the gold standard.
 According to the Times, North believed that the Bible forbids inflation, welfare programs, and also writes that "God would prefer gold money to paper".

 Range of capital offenses

 North favored capital punishment for a range of offenders, including murderers, blasphemers, children who curse their parents, male homosexuals, and other people who commit some of the acts deemed capital offenses in the Old Testament.
 (North believed that the death penalty for sabbath breaking and some other crimes no longer applies.)
 North stated that the biblical admonition to kill homosexuals in the Book of Leviticus is God's "law and its morally appropriate sanction", arguing that "God is indeed a homophobe" who "hates the practice [of homosexuality] and those who practice it" and "hates the sin and hates the sinner."

 North said that capital punishment should be carried out by stoning, because it is the biblically approved method of execution and it is cheap due to the plentiful and convenient supply of stones.
+For non-capital offenses, North eschewed prisons as a punishment, but preferred "whipping, restitution in the form of indentured servitude, or slavery".